(plusieurs pcr)

 Diagnostic laboratories face unprecedented testing demands, with global multiplex PCR volumes increasing 187% since 2019.
 Modern facilities now process between 5,000-20,000 samples daily, requiring simultaneous pathogen detection that singleplex systems cannot deliver.
 Several PCR methods enable this high-throughput screening, particularly valuable during outbreak scenarios where differential diagnosis impacts containment strategies.
 Recent data indicates laboratories using multiplex approaches reduce turnaround times by 34-52% compared to sequential single-pathogen testing, while decreasing reagent costs by approximately 28% per sample.

 Multiplex PCR technology fundamentally transforms testing efficiency through channel expansion.
 Modern platforms detect up to 12 targets in a single reaction, using fluorescent channel differentiation with specialized quenchers that reduce spectral overlap below 0.3%.
 This precision ensures ≥99.7% specificity across respiratory, gastrointestinal, and bloodborne pathogen panels.
-Unlike conventional methods, multiplex protocols maintain sensitivity thresholds of
+Unlike conventional methods, multiplex protocols maintain sensitivity thresholds of <15 copies/µL even when expanding target parameters, critical for low-viral-load scenarios.
+Proprietary enzyme blends prevent primer interference, while optimized master mixes reduce non-specific amplification by 73% in complex biological samples.

 Provider | Reactions/Day | Max Multiplex Targets | Cross-Reactivity Control | Automation Integration |